-Missing pieces report: Industry view Bookmark has been added
+Missing pieces report: Industry view has been saved

 Missing pieces report: Industry view